 Berkeley Jane Fisher

-But not without a few hurdles.
+I’ve accomplished a lot, but not without a few hurdles.

 I aim to help those who need strength and support.
 My hope is that with every post, every tear I’ve shed, every awkward time I’ve been my true, vulnerable self, I will be able to help someone going through traumatic experiences and love themselves just a little more.